MetaphorData/connectors/metaphor/dbt/cloud/README.md

   - <environment_id_2>
 ```

-If `environment_ids` are specified, only jobs run within those environments are collected.
-If it is not provided, all dbt jobs will be collected.
+If `environment_ids` are specified, only assets from those environments are collected.
+If it is not provided, all dbt assets will be collected.

 ## Testing